"Work honestly. Meditate every day. Meet people without fear. And Play."

 Playfulness and Trust

-Playfulness requires a certain trust—in yourself, in others, in life.
-When you trust that you'll be okay even if things don't work out, you can afford to experiment.
-This trust grows each time you let yourself try something new and discover you didn’t break.
+Playfulness requires trust—in ourselves, in others, in life itself.
+When we trust that we'll be okay even if things don't work out, we can afford to experiment.
+This trust grows each time we let ourselves try something new and discover we didn't break.

 Cultivating Playfulness

-Relax into how you are: Notice your current state and allow it to be there.
-Drop the demand that you "should" feel lighter right now.
-Honest contact with your real feelings is the doorway to real ease.
+Relax into how we are: Notice the current state and allow it to be there.
+Drop the demand that we "should" feel lighter right now.
+Honest contact with our real feelings is the doorway to real ease.

 Bring gentle curiosity: Ask simple, sincere questions: "What is happening in me right now?"
 Let the question be open.
 Don't rush to answer it with old ideas.

 Welcome all experience: When pain, confusion, or frustration show up, try: "Okay, this is here.
 Can I be interested in it?"
-Treat what arises as something worth understanding.
+Treat what arises as something worth understanding rather than something to escape.

-Notice false playfulness: Catch yourself when you make a joke to avoid a feeling, perform lightness to impress, or use "curiosity" to stay in control.
-Pause and see what you're feeling underneath.
+Notice false playfulness: Catch ourselves when we make a joke to avoid a feeling, perform lightness to impress, or use "curiosity" to stay in control.
+Pause and see what we're feeling underneath.

 Allow experimentation: Try things out in small ways.
 Hold outcomes lightly: "Let's see what happens" instead of "This must work."
-Be open to surprise and uncertainty, seeing them as invitations.
+Be open to surprise and uncertainty, seeing them as invitations rather than threats.

 Inquiry